SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 -  **At-least-Once Semantic**: The connector creates a new entry into the Kusto table for each record in Kafka topic.
 However, duplicates are still possible to occur when failure, rescheduling or re-configuration happens.
 This **semantic** is followed when `behavior.on.error` is set to `fail` mode.
 In case of `log` and `ignore` modes, the connector promises **at-most-once** semantics.
 -  **Automatic Retries**: The Azure Kusto Sink Connector may experience network failures while connecting to the Kusto Ingestion URI.
 The connector will automatically retry with an exponential backoff to ingest records.
 The property `errors.retry.max.time.ms`  controls the maximum time until which the connector will retry ingesting the records.
--  **Compression**:The connector batches and compresses records into a file before ingesting.
+-  **Compression**: The connector batches the records into a file and performs GZIP compression before ingesting file to Kusto.
+The GZIP compression is applied to all the [data formats](#kusto-record-formats) supported by the Connector.
 ---
 ## Prerequisites